jansegre/luar/README.md

     ./target/release/luarc < examples/3_fix.lua

-On the `_err.lua` examples, the compiler will complain and exit with error (1), correct inputs will be silent and will exist with success (0).
+On the `_err.lua` examples, the compiler will complain and exit with error (1), correct inputs will be output pseudo assembly code and will exit with success (0).

+Check out the example outputs at `examples/*_out`.